Skip to content

 • The result of first_value will always reflect the value of the first row in the specified order.

-• The result column will have the same type as the input column.
+• The result column will have the same type as the input expression.

 Source code in datachain/func/aggregate.py